UPPMAX/UPPMAX-documentation/docs/cluster_guides/modules.md

 To search for a module, use `module spider [module]`, for example `module spider cowsay`.

+???- question "Would you like to see a video instead?"

+    Watch the video that shows the use of modules on Bianca [here](https://youtu.be/lNlq2Eb-qgc)

 ???- question "What is `cowsay`?"

     `cowsay` is the module for the tool called `cowsay`.